jasb3110/Radiocarbon-reservoir/README.md

 In this picture, I show the estimation of $\Delta R$ in boxes for two zones.
 There are four boxes (two orange and two purple) boxes of $\Delta R$ that have belonged to different latitudinal positions and periods of time (orange boxes: latitude 0-22°S, 10.6 to 5.8 Cal Kyr BP [11.2 to 6.4 Kyr BP] and 5.6 to 0.3 Cal Kyr BP [6.2 to 0.9 Kyr BP]; purple boxes: latitude 22-50°S, 12 to 6.5 Cal Kyr BP [12.6 to 7.05 Kyr BP] and 3.4 to 0.1 Cal Kyr BP [4 to 0.7 Kyr BP]). where the values with "[ ]" represents Conventional age interval.

-Additionally, We also estimated $\Delta R$ the last 100 years for 0-22°S and 22-50°S were 140±5 and 162±6 years, respectively.
+Additionally, We also estimated $\Delta R$ the last 180 years for 0-22°S and 22-50°S were 140±5 and 162±6 years, respectively.
 However, boxes of CWP was not plotted to avoid overlapping in the picture.
-The $\Delta R$, belonging last 100 years, are closely values to reported works (Ortlieb et al. 2011 & Carré et al.2016).
+The $\Delta R$ are closely values to reported works for CWP (Ortlieb et al. 2011 & Carré et al.2016).

 ## Discussion
 |[![Figure 5.](animation.gif?)](https://github.com/jasb3110/Radiocarbon-reservoir/blob/8bddc9b0f2d8f839ca2d4826f47d9050d49384aa/animation.gif?raw=true)|